i49/hibiscus/README.md

   "hobbies": ["shooting", "recollection"]
 }
 ```

-If you want to validate this JSON against adequate schema, we can write the schema in Java like following:
+If you want to validate this JSON against appropriate schema, we can write the schema as Java codes like following:

 ```java
 ObjectType schema = object(